- 2 Minutes to read

 - Select the frequency of your snapshotting.
 Snapshots determine how often your data should be extracted.
 Recommended default is daily snapshotting to make sure you have up-to-date data.

-- [Optional] In the Advanced Settings, you can choose a custom date range and at what time data should be extracted.
+- [Optional] In the Advanced Settings, choose a custom date range, and the exact time of data extraction.

 - Click on the Test Data button to preview and confirm your data.